weyCC81/ch.digicomp.MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

     1. Connect to the **Client 1 VM** where you have **Windows PowerShell** opened.

-    2. Load the Azure AD unified group template, by using the following cmdlet:
+    2. Load the Entra ID (Azure AD) unified group template, by using the following cmdlet:

         ```powershell
         $Template = Get-AzureADDirectorySettingTemplate | Where {$_.DisplayName -eq "Group.Unified"}
         ```
-    3. Create a blank Azure AD tenant settings object:
+    3. Create a blank Entra ID (Azure AD) tenant settings object:

         ```powershell
         $Setting = $Template.CreateDirectorySetting()